 For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

-To develop a robust support system, malignant cells must recruit non-malignant cells from within the stromal tissue, the cellular milieu in which a tumor develops, that would otherwise act to inhibit cancer development.
-Key stromal cells include cancer-associated fibroblasts (CAFs), tumor-associated macrophages (TAMs) and vascular endothelial cells (Junttila and de Sauvage, 2013).
-The zone in which these cells interact with one another and the extracellular matrix (ECM) is known as the tumor microenvironment (TME).
+To develop a robust support system, malignant cells must recruit non-malignant cells from within the stromal tissue that would otherwise act to inhibit cancer development.
+Key stromal cells include cancer-associated fibroblasts (CAFs), tumor-associated macrophages (TAMs) and vascular endothelial cells2.
+These cells interact with one another and the extracellular matrix (ECM) in a zone known as the tumor microenvironment (TME).

-The process of recruiting and maintaining a legion of non-malignant cells involves complex inter- and intracellular signaling between malignant and stromal cells.
-Cancer cells aberrantly express cytokines, chemokines and growth factors, which stimulate supporting cells to secrete further bioactive molecules that can act in an autocrine, paracrine or juxtacrine manner to aid processes crucial for cancer development, such as tumor vascularization, metastasis and immune avoidance.
+The process of recruiting and maintaining non-malignant cells involves complex inter- and intracellular signaling between malignant and stromal cells.
+Cancer cells aberrantly express cytokines, chemokines and growth factors, which stimulate supporting cells to secrete further bioactive molecules.
+These molecules can act in an autocrine, paracrine or juxtacrine manner to aid processes crucial for cancer development, such as tumor vascularization, metastasis and immune avoidance.

-Just as organs within the body require constant blood supply to function normally, a growing tumor also requires a supply of blood to provide oxygen and blood-borne mitogens, and remove toxic metabolites.
+Similar to body organs, a growing tumor also requires a supply of blood to provide oxygen and blood-borne mitogens and remove toxic metabolites.
 Consequently, angiogenesis (the formation of new blood vessels) and vasculogenesis (the reorganization of existing blood vessels) are essential for tumor growth.

 The TME plays an essential role in the formation and maintenance of tumor blood vessels.
-Multiple growth factors and cytokines act in concert to inhibit anti-angiogenic pathways and promote pro-angiogenic signaling.
+Multiple growth factors and cytokines co-operate to inhibit anti-angiogenic pathways and promote pro-angiogenic signaling.
 Key factors include vascular endothelial growth factors (VEGF), epidermal growth factor (EGF), fibroblast growth factor (FGF), platelet-derived growth factor (PDGF), hepatocyte growth factor (HGF) and transforming growth factor-β (TGFβ).

 Remodeling of the ECM, a protein network that holds stromal cells in place, is essential to accommodate the newly formed vessels.
 Fibroblasts and supporting immune cells release serine and cysteine proteases as well as metalloproteases that catalyze this restructuring.
-What’s more, these proteases can free additional mitogens that are sequestered in the ECM, further stimulating tumor growth (Hanahan and Coussens, 2012).
+Also, these proteases can free additional mitogens that are sequestered in the ECM, further stimulating tumor growth1.

-The physiological nature of tumor-associated blood vessels means that as well as being essential for tumor growth, they also aid metastasis and immune avoidance.
+Tumor-associated blood vessels are essential for tumor growth and aid metastasis and immune avoidance.

 Firstly, blood vessels that form in and around tumors are disordered and unstable, due to chronic activation of angiogenic pathways.
-They also display a ‘leaky’ morphology as a result of poor endothelial cell junctions and limited pericyte coverage (McDonald and Baluk, 2002).
+They also display a ‘leaky’ morphology as a result of poor endothelial cell junctions and limited pericyte coverage3.
 This structure facilitates the accumulation of tumor-supporting immune cells and permits malignant cells to metastasize to different parts of the body.

 Secondly, during normal immune surveillance, high endothelial venules (HEVs) provide an essential means of access of cytotoxic immune cells.
-However, tumor-associated vessels lack HEVs, resulting in the failure of cytotoxic immune cells (e.g., natural killer cells, cytotoxic T lymphocytes etc.) to accumulate within the TME to kill the cancer cells4.
+However, tumor-associated vessels lack HEVs, resulting in the failure of cytotoxic immune cells (eg natural killer cells, cytotoxic T lymphocytes, etc) to accumulate within the TME to kill the cancer cells4.

 Tumor-supporting cells permit the proliferation and escape of malignant cells into the bloodstream, allowing them to form metastases.
-For example, as well as promoting angiogenesis, VEGF signaling can loosen tight junctions between endothelial cells, enabling migration of cancer cells into the blood stream (Weis et al., 2004).
+For example, as well as promoting angiogenesis, VEGF signaling can loosen tight junctions between endothelial cells, enabling migration of cancer cells into the blood stream5.

 Other growth factors also aid cancer cell survival, proliferation, invasion and metastasis.
-For example, EGF signaling has an important role both in cancer progression and the epithelial-to-mesenchymal transition (EMT) that is essential for metastasis.
-Along with over-production of EGF, aberrant EGF signaling can be triggered by over-expression of the membrane-bound receptor of EGF, EGFR, either by gene mutation or hypoxia (Franovic et al., 2007).
+For example, EGF signaling has an important role both in cancer progression and the epithelial-to-mesenchymal transition (EMT), essential for metastasis.
+Along with over-production of EGF, aberrant EGF signaling can be triggered by over-expression of the membrane-bound receptor of EGF, EGFR, either by gene mutation or hypoxia6.

-PDGF can act as a chemo-attractant for CAFs, which aid tumor development by creating the permissive stroma that is critical for tumor survival (Pietras et al., 2008).
-CAFs can secrete multiple factors that potentiate tumor progression, including HGF (which activates the c-Met receptor and stimulates proliferation and invasion) and TGFβ (which activates EMT pathways in cancer cells, making them more invasive and likely to metastasize; Grugan et al., 2010, Yu et al., 2014).
-TGFβ can also inhibit cytotoxic immune cells from killing cancer cells9.
+PDGF can act as a chemo-attractant for CAFs, which aid tumor development by creating the permissive stroma that is critical for tumor survival7.
+CAFs can secrete multiple factors that potentiate tumor progression, including HGF and TGFβ.
+HGF activates the c-Met receptor and stimulates proliferation and invasion8.
+TGFβ activates EMT pathways in cancer cells, making them more invasive and likely to metastasize, and can also inhibit cytotoxic immune cells from killing cancer cells9.

 Under normal conditions, the immune system acts as our ally, clearing pathogens and preventing disease.
 However, cells of the immune system can be recruited by tumors to become our enemy from within.